Dropbox Cannot Sync Error Messages

 Solution 8.
 Upgrade Dropbox

-Upgrade your Dropbox client to the latest version may solve Dropbox can’t sync permission denied issue.
+Upgrading your Dropbox client to the latest version may solve the Dropbox can’t sync permission denied issue.

 Solution 9.
 Folder on NAS not synced

-Some NAS drives have faulty network protocol implementations which can lead to this kind of problems.
-If the folder that you are trying to sync is on a network share or network drive, the solution is to move it to local location.
+Some NAS drives have faulty network protocol implementations which can lead to this kind of problem.
+If the folder that you are trying to sync is on a network share or network drive, the solution is to move it to a local location.

 Solution 10.
 Resume/restart/reconnect/reinstall